emmajanedrews/base-template/_posts/2018-03-27-what-is-behind-the-employee-shortage-and-how-can-you-adapt.md

 While finding top talent isn’t easy, I hope these talking points offer a little bit of insight to you about your hiring process.

 If you have any questions about this, feel free to reach out to us.

-&nbsp;
+We'd be happy to help you.